samcottle/notes/commandline.md

 Here are some commands you can do this with:

-- `less`: This is used to display information in the teminal, one page at a time.
+- `less`: This is used to display information in the terminal, one page at a time.
 Using pipelining, this can be used in combination with, for example, `ls` to display the contents of a large directory one page at a time, with `ls -l /usr/bin | less`.
 - `sort`: Unsurprisingly, this sorts information.
 So if you wanted to list the contents of two directories, `/bin` and `/usr/bin`, and combine the output in a sorted list, displayed one page at a time, you would use `ls /bin /usr/bin | sort | less`.
 - `uniq`: Removes (or lists) all duplicates.
 For example, `ls /bin /usr/bin | sort | uniq | less` is the same as above, but all the duplicated file names are removed.
 You can also use `uniq` to list _only_ the duplicates, with the `-d` option: `ls /bin /usr/bin | sort |uniq -d | less`.
 - `wc`: Counts the number of lines, words, and bytes in a file (or list).
 For example, to count the number of unique items in `/bin` and `/usr/bin` you could use `ls /bin /usr/bin | sort | uniq | wc -l` (**note**: the `-l` option limits the output to report lines only).